 Pomeranians are somewhat prone to obesity.
 Research shows that less frequent meals, avoiding treats like table scraps, and regular exercise reduce the risk of a dog becoming overweight.
 Discuss your pup’s body condition with your veterinarian and seek their advice if your pup begins to gain excessive weight.

 Swedish researchers found that deaths of Pomeranians were often caused by “trauma”.
 In other words, this means physical injuries caused by accidents.
 This is likely due to Pomeranians being a small breed and therefore relatively fragile and prone to being underfoot.

-You can reduce the risk of traumatic injury by puppy-proofing your home and not leaving your dog unsupervised in potentially hazardous environments.
+But, you can reduce the risk of traumatic injury by puppy-proofing your home.
+Plus, not leaving your dog unsupervised in potentially hazardous environments.

-In conclusion, the Pomeranian is relatively robust for a toy dog.
-This is partially due to its reduced vulnerability to many life-threatening diseases such as cancers.
+In conclusion, the Pomeranian is quite robust for a toy dog.
+This is partly due to its reduced vulnerability to many life-threatening diseases like cancers.

-You can have your dog genetically tested to avoid passing on the few serious inherited disorders know to occur in the breed.
+You can have your dog genetically tested to avoid passing on the few serious inherited disorders know to affect the breed.

 Owners should of course take care to avoid obesity or allowing dogs to stray or become injured.

 The Pomeranian has a typical life expectancy of 10-16 years and in responsible hands tend to be at the older end of this range or beyond.